“When do you feel that the days just go on without you?

 - The only way to correct it is to go back to the beginning and start over.

 How It Works: What does it mean when “The days go on without you?”
-It feels like all you do is wait rather than living your life.
+It feels like all you do is wait and as you continue to tolerate a mediocre life.
 You’re really serving time, waiting for something better to come along.
+You are stuck.
 You don’t feel appreciated and your life has no real meaning.
 This could have never happened had you followed the inner guidance that never failed you.
 That’s what you need to do now.
 To achieve this, take your focus off having stuff and what others will say or think about you.
 Don’t waste another day letting the days go on without you. ~ Linda Deir

 Waste no more time allowing the days to go on without you.
 Become present and inspired once again.
 Angel Coaching with Linda … guidance from “those” who know you best!